Believe in Me (Duff McKagan album)

-Believe in Me is Duff McKagan's first solo album, released on September 14, 1993.
-It peaked at number 137 on the Billboard 200 and is believed to have sold about 100,000 copies worldwide.
+Believe in Me is the first solo album by American rock and roll musician Duff McKagan, released on September 14, 1993.
+Though McKagan came to prominence as the bass guitarist for Guns 'N' Roses, on this record he also sang and performed most of the instruments.
+The album peaked at number 137 on the Billboard 200 and is believed to have sold about 100,000 copies worldwide.